 Finally, of course, it must pass the vehicle inspection which means everything must work.

 Get Your Vehicle Approved

-You won’t have a vehicle yet, so you will need to add a vehicle.
+You won’t have a vehicle yet, so you will need to add a your car.
 Once you add the vehicle, you will need to provide all the documents, as you will see on the fourth screenshot.
 You will need the vehicle registration, the insurance and a vehicle inspection.

-How to Become an Uber Driver When You Don’t Have a Car
+How to Drive for Uber Without a Car